UA-141369524-4

 That’s when I’m humbly reminded of how it feels to have energy without needing cups of coffee to get going!

-Without missing a beat, I’m also never more excited to taste a beet smoothie 🫜and start my day, besides this rose smoothie.
+Without missing a beat, I’m also never more excited to taste a beet smoothie 🫜and start my day, besides this rose and beet herbal smoothie.

 And I know I’m not the only one. 😊 Roses are a lovely start.
 I learned about edible flowers from my catering days.
 They are also pretty on a food table or pressed as art. 🏵️